 Encourage Physical Activity

-You should jump at the moment your child expresses interests in any sport.
+You should jump at the moment your child expresses interest in any sport.
 Sports are an important part of your child’s physical and social development.
 Additionally, you can help encourage your child by being openly supportive.

 When your child first decides on playing sports, you should go wherever you receive pediatric services so they can receive a physical.
 The physical is supposed to determine whether or not your child is able to play sports.